ChristerNilsson/Lab/2018/008-Kalkyl/README.md

 ## URL

 Makes a copy of this tab.
 The link can be copied and sent to a friend.
+Please note: Some environments corrupts the link.
+E.g. MarkDown links.
+In these cases, using a url shortener helps.

 ## Coffeescript/Javascript